ThunderDoesDev/CrawlerBlocker/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file in the root directory of this project for details.
+This source code is available for educational purposes only under a strict non-commercial, non-distribution license.
+All rights are reserved.

+Feel free to learn from and experiment with the code, but please respect the terms of use.

 ## Note